mstura/Matrix_Manipulation/README.md

 # Matrix_Manipulation
-Built with the intention of manipulating a matrix, random generation, integration of A* search.
+Built with the intention of manipulating a matrix, random matrix generation, integration of A* search.